ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: OUR APPROACH

 \subsection{Depth Observation Model}

 To incorporate geometric information, we synthesize a 2D laser scan from a central horizontal band of the depth image.
 The depth observation at time $t$ is $\mathbf{z}_t^d = \{ z_t^{d,(k)} \}_{k=1}^K$.
-Given the expected range $\hat{z}^{(k)}(\mathbf{x}_t,m_d)$ for the $k$-th beam (via occupancy-map ray casting), we use a standard beam end-point mixture \cite{foxKLDSamplingAdaptiveParticle2001}:
+Given the expected range $\hat{z}^{(k)}(\mathbf{x}_t,m_d)$ for the $k$-th beam (via occupancy-map ray casting), we use the beam end-point mixture \cite{foxKLDSamplingAdaptiveParticle2001}: